 So how do you know if something is natural?
 One thing you can do is cross-reference your current bathroom products with the Environmental Working Group’s cosmetics database, Skin Deep.
 If something rates as a 3 out of 10 on their scale of toxicity, there’s probably no urgency there.
 But if you get a code red?
 Throw it in the trash.

 The second thing you can do is simply pay attention to ingredients.
 Many of us look at food labels every day, but how often do we read the back of the package when shopping for shampoo?
-The general rule of thumb for clean beauty advocates is if you can’t pronounce it, chances are it’s not good for you (with the exception of the word Quinoa).
+The general rule of thumb for clean beauty advocates is if you can’t pronounce it, chances are it’s not good for you.

 * This HuffPo piece by natural beauty advocate Indie Lee is one of the best articles I’ve read that makes a clear and powerful argument for switching to green products.